DexterHill0/spwn-bmp/README.md

 # spwn-bmp
 Converts BMP images to (pixel) objects using SPWN.
 Its recommended use is for helping with creating pixel art since creating with small / scaled down objects can be very difficult in the editor.
-Any size BMP is supported but large ones may be *very* slow.
+Any size BMP is supported but large ones may be *very* slow (I recommend no larger than about 60x60 normally but smaller if you are increasing the pixel density).

+The best workaround would be split the BMP into smaller sections and join them together in the level.

 Any format of BMP should also be supported however some may cause some bugs to arise.